Kern County, California: Federal

 Kern is a strongly Republican county in Presidential and congressional elections.
-The last Democratic candidate for President to win a majority in the county was Lyndon Johnson in 1964.
+The last Democratic candidate for president to win a majority in the county was Lyndon Johnson in 1964.
+The county is also a Republican stronghold at the state level, with Jerry Brown being the last Democrat to win the county in a gubernatorial election in 1978.
 Kern remains the only county in Southern California that consistently votes Republican in recent elections.
-However, Republican margins in the county have shrunk recently, with Donald Trump's 10.2% margin of victory in 2020 being the smallest since Gerald Ford's 6.7% majority in 1976.
+While Republican margins in the county had been shrinking, with Donald Trump's 10.2% margin of victory in 2020 being the smallest since Gerald Ford's 6.7% majority in 1976, Trump regained his margins in 2024 and even surpassed previous performances, with his 21% margin being the best since George Bush in 2004.
+Some constituencies in Kern County in particular some of the most widely contested in California, and the United States as of the early 2020s, with the 2022 race for the 22nd US House district being close, and the 26th Senate District having one of the tightest margins in electoral history, with incumbent Democrat Melissa Hurtado retaining her seat by 13 votes.